Holidays In Balearic Islands

 Remember, summer is one long party in the Balearics: Dance in Ibiza’s world-famous clubs, soak up the music in the bars or simply embrace the Spanish lifestyle at village festivals and head for sugar-white sand bays.

-Hire bikes from the hotel, stroll through local markets, dine on authentic paella and drink fine local wines, shop at designer boutiques – whatever your pleasure, the Balearics has it all.
+Hire bikes from the hotel, stroll through local markets, dine on authentic paella and drink fine local wines or shop at designer boutiques – whatever your pleasure, the Balearics has it all.

 Key Facts - Balearic Islands